Best Backpacking Pack

 - There is no coating on the aluminum frame, so after a while, it creaks and squeaks.

-- Side pockets are awkwardly placed, tilted at an angle that is slanted too far forward
+- Pockets in side are awkwardly placed, tilted at an angle that is slanted too far forward

 Weighing in at 3.19 pounds, the Kelty Redwing 50 has a hybrid U-shaped zipper and top compression clips to give you the choice of top- or panel-loading.
-It has great organization with zippered side pockets and stash pocket, a large front pocket with organization for small items, a large pocket on the top, and dual pass-behind side pockets.
+It offers great organization, with zippered side pockets and stash pocket, a large front pocket with organization for small gear items, a large pocket on the top, and dual pass-behind side pockets.

 The frame is made up of an aluminum stay and a polyethylene sheet, both of which are removable to lighten the load, though you lose the support of a frame.
 A mesh front panel, along with mesh on the shoulder straps, provides good airflow, preventing your back and shoulders from overheating.